China business strategy expertise

 Leah Holder

-Leah brings a wealth of data research and analysis skills to her Pamir route of developing new data collection and research tools — experience honed in her many years as a Chinese language analyst at the National Security Agency.
+Leah brings a wealth of data research and analysis skills to her Pamir role of developing new data collection and research tools — experience honed in her many years as a Chinese language analyst at the National Security Agency.
 She has also worked to support government and military customers and as an open-source expert in the private sector.

 Her cultural familiarity with China and fluency in the language comes from time spent as a resident on the mainland, including studying at Peking University, and over two decades of intensive Chinese-language familiarization.
 She holds a BA in Chinese from the University of Michigan and a MA in International Affairs from the George Washington University.